 - A small bottle of pure virgin olive oil.

-- The godparents whousl be at the church at least 20 minutes prior to the baptism in order to review the service with the pastor.
+- The godparents should be at the church at least 20 minutes prior to the baptism in order to review the service with the priest.

-- Since another baptism may be held after yours, or because the priest may have another commitment, we ask that you (and your guests) be read to begin the baptism on time.
+- Since another baptism may be held after yours, or because the priest may have another commitment, we ask that you (and your guests) arrive to the baptism on time.